Gman-Superfly/Hallucinations_in_Noisy_Channels/Hallucinations_in_Noisy_Channels_v1.2.1.md

 - Storing the "cat concept" + small deltas = high compression = learning
 - Random projection to low dimensions = compression but no abstraction

-### 2.2 Channel Coding: Inference as Teaching
+### 2.2 Channel coding: inference as teaching

 Once knowledge is compressed into weights, inference must **reconstruct and transmit** this knowledge.
-The model is teaching—but before it can teach, it must build the correct internal representation.
+The model is teaching, but before it can teach, it must build the correct internal representation.

 ```
 ┌─────────────────────────────────────────────────────────────────────────┐